by-jp/www.byjp.me/content/posts/uncommon-time-telling/index.md

 ---

 That's enough weird ways of writing time for now.
-One of these days I'll figure out how to bend the software I use to build this blog to my will, and have it (optionally 😅) display the dates and times with these weird writing systems!
+One of these days I'll figure out how to bend the software I use to build this blog to my will, and have it (optionally 😅) display the dates and times with these uncommon writing systems!